CSR Activity Report (CSR Guideline Activity Reports) - Safety, Accident Prevention, and Environmental Preservation

 Toray Group sets up safety and health committees and works to ensure the safety and health of its employees through united efforts of labor and management, based on occupational safety and health laws in the countries in which it operates.
 These efforts help to ensure a pleasant working environment.

-2022 Toray Group Safety Meeting at Tokyo Head Office2022 Toray Group Safety Meeting at Tokyo Head Office
+2023 Toray Group Safety Meeting at Toray Human Resources Development Center2023 Toray Group Safety Meeting at Toray Human Resources Development Center

 Every year, the Toray Industries president, executive vice presidents and other officers, as well as Group company presidents and plant managers meet at the Toray Group Safety Meeting.
 At the meeting, safety action policies and main activities are shared to set a common course, activities at worksites are reported, and safety awards are given to raise awareness of safety and foster horizontal development for good practices.
-In 2022, the meeting was held online with Toray plants and its group companies in Japan, with the Tokyo Head Office of Toray Industries serving as the main venue, in order to prevent the spread of COVID-19.
+In 2023, for the first time in four years, the meeting was held in person at the Toray Human Resources Development Center as the main venue.
+To allow even greater participation, the event was carried out using a hybrid format, allowing various Toray plants and group companies worldwide to join in online.

 Furthermore, the Safety Summit, on-site safety lecture by Toray Industries directors, and other events are held on a national and regional basis, and at each group company and plant of the Group.
 These efforts promote a common awareness of the Toray Group safety slogan, policies, and main activities, enabling centralized management of safety activities across the Group.